 Portland was the last real leg of our road trip, staying there for three whole days.
 On our second day, we walked quite a lot through town.
 Continue reading “Around the World – Pacific Northwest USA (part 20) – Portland, Oregon”

-The 185 mile / 300km day trip from Bend to see the Painted Hills near Mitchell, Oregon was so worth it!
+The 185-mile / 300-kilometer day trip from Bend to see the Painted Hills near Mitchell, Oregon, was so worth it!
 Continue reading “Around the World – Pacific Northwest USA (part 17) – Painted Hills, Oregon”

-Our road trip continued inland with a 190 mile / 305 kilometre trip to Bend, Oregon.
+Our road trip continued inland with a 190-mile /305-kilometer trip to Bend, Oregon.
 The nature in Oregon is just absolutely breath-taking!
 Continue reading “Around the World – Pacific Northwest USA (part 16) – Medford – Bend, Oregon”

-We hit the most southern point on day 14 of our road trip as we travelled from Monterey up north to Napa Valley that day: a 205 mile / 330 kilometer trip.
+We hit the most southern point on day 14 of our road trip as we traveled from Monterey up north to Napa Valley that day: a 205-mile / 330-kilometer trip.
 Continue reading “Around the World – Pacific Northwest USA (part 12) – Monterey – Napa Valley, California”

 Day 2: Quite a walk in San Francisco